-6 COMMUNICATION WITH PARENTS
+7 COMMUNICATION WITH PARENTS

 The Behaviour Policy is available on the school website.
 The school values its partnership with parents and expects parents to support the school in maintaining its high standards of behaviour.
-The Behaviour Policy and any relevant sanctions set by the Headteacher will be applied fairly and consistently taking into account individual students' context.
+The Behaviour Policy and any relevant sanctions set by the Headteacher will be applied fairly and consistently.